 How to prevent squash vine borers organically in three simple steps.

-Step 1: Immediately upon planting your squash seeds or transplants, cover the area with floating row cover or a layer of tulle fabric to keep the adult vine borers (see photo) from accessing the plants until they’re large enough for step 2.
+Step 1: Immediately upon planting your squash seeds or transplants, cover the area with floating row cover or a layer of insect netting to keep the adult vine borers (see photo) from accessing the plants until they’re large enough for Step 2.

 Step 3: Every two weeks, head out to the garden to make adjustments.
 As the squash stems expand, the foil will have to be rewrapped so the plant doesn’t become girdled.
 This step only takes a moment and is well worth your time.
 If you find the plant outgrows the foil, get a new strip that’s a little larger than the one before and rewrap the stem.